matloff/Rdsm/README.md

 * True physical shared RAM, via **bigmemory** package.

+* 100% R; no C/C++ code to compile.

 * Parallel computation under the shared-memory paradigm.

+* Coding style and performance essentially equivalent to that of "threaded R" if it were to exist.

 * Each thread is a separate instance of R.